Smokemic/Matrix-Rain/README.md

 ## Usage
 To run this project, follow these steps:

-1. Navigate to the project directory on your local machine
+1. Navigate to the project directory on your local machine and change in the Matrix.Rain.bat the your pc name (cd /d "C:\Users\YOURNAME\Desktop\maTRIX") !

 2. Run the command `npm start` to start the server